-The Fisheries Authorities should have the statutory responsibility for the conservation and management of fish in areas within and beyond national jurisdiction in accordance with international law and IOTC Resolutions, and for ensuring the implementation of IOTC Resolutions.
+The Fisheries authorities should have the statutory responsibility for the conservation and management of fish in areas within and beyond national jurisdiction in accordance with international law and IOTC Resolutions, and for ensuring the implementation of IOTC Resolutions.

-Therefore, they would be well positioned as having lead authority and responsibility to coordinate the implementation of the IOTC PSMR.
+Therefore, they would be well positioned to have responsibility to coordinate the implementation of the IOTC PSMR.

-Figure 6: Tuna landing operation to a cannery in port Victoria, Seychelles.
+Figure 6: Tuna landing operation to a cannery in Port of Victoria, Seychelles.